makrai/notes/tripathi1804-multimodal-emo.md

     * [17] use Connectionist Temporal Classification loss function to allow them model states with little or no emotions in speech window.
 We
 * we detect emotions from many modalities of IEMOCAP.
 For this we explore
-  * first get the best individual detection accuracy from each of the different modes.
-We then try
+  * first get the best individual detection accuracy from each of the modes
   * combine them in an ensemble based architecture to allow for
     * end-to-end training across the different modalities using the variations of the better individual models.
 Our ensemble consists of